-This super easy lemon orzo pasta salad with fresh tomatoes comes together in just minutes and is the perfect summery side dish for grilled chicken or roasted shrimp.
+This super easy lemon orzo salad with fresh tomatoes and dill comes together in just minutes and is the perfect summery side dish for grilled chicken or roasted shrimp.

 Take a peek at this ingredient list and tell me if that doesn't just scream "Summer" to you!